Flavor Flav: Personal life and legal situations

 On May 2, 2011, Flav was arrested on four outstanding misdemeanor warrants for various driving offenses.
 Police said Flav had two outstanding arrest warrants for driving without a license, one for driving without insurance, and one related to a parking citation.
 He was released within a few days.
 In June 2011, he said on the Australian radio show The Kyle and Jackie O Show that when his drug problem was at its worst, he would spend up to US $2,600 a day on crack cocaine.
 As of October 2012, Elizabeth Trujillo, the mother of Flav's son, Karma, lived with Flav in Las Vegas and had been his fiancée for eight years.

 On October 17, 2012, Flav was jailed in Las Vegas on felony charges stemming from a domestic argument with Trujillo and his threats to attack her teenage son, Gibran, with a knife.

 Flav's mother, Anna Drayton, died on December 31, 2013.
 On January 9, 2014, Flav was pulled over on Long Island's Meadowbrook Parkway for driving 79 mph in a 55 mph zone, and was additionally charged with possession of marijuana and unlicensed operation of a vehicle.
 Authorities discovered Flav had 16 suspensions on his license.
 He was en route to his mother's funeral.
 Flav was arrested near Las Vegas on May 21, 2015.
 The charges included speeding and driving under the influence.

 On July 21, 2019, a son, Jordan was born to Flav and Kate Gammell.
+In 2021, Flav was arrested and charged with domestic battery, though the charge was later dropped when he pleaded no contest to coercion.

 Idiosyncrasies

 When asked about the significance of his trademark clock necklaces, Flav responded: "The reason why I wear this clock is because, you know, time is the most important element, and when we stop, time keeps going."
-Flavor Flav has a penchant for speaking about himself in the third person.
+Flavor Flav has a penchant for Illeism.